GruberMarkus/Export-RecipientPermissions/docs/README.md

 In both environments, a tailored custom management role group with the required permissions and recipient restrictions can be created.
 ## 2.2.
 Can the script resolve permissions granted to a group to it's individual members?
-No, Export-RecipientPermissions does not resolve trustee groups to their individual members.
+Yes, Export-RecipientPermissions can resolve trustee groups to their individual members.
+Use the parameter `'ResolveGroups'` to enable this feature.

-Yes, it is technically possible and the main code for it has already been written and is actively used by <a href="https://github.com/GruberMarkus/Set-OutlookSignatures" target="_blank">Set-OutlookSignatures</a>.

-It works well in Set-OutlookSignatures, because querying and caching group membership is restricted to the number of mailboxes a user has configured in Outlook, which is usually very low.

-The code does not work well in Export-RecipientPermissions, where the number of the groups to query and cache is much higher.
-It works in very small (test) environments, but is not suited for even the smallest medium environments.

-Resolving group membership will not be implemented in Export-RecipientPermissions until the following problem can be solved: Query members every time the script comes across a group - or cache all the direct and indirect memberships?
-- Both approaches work in very small environments, but are not suited even for the smallest medium environments:
-- The 'query every time' approach is wasteful on time, network and Exchange/AD resources.
-- The 'cache memberships' approach very fast requires lots and lots of RAM.

-The best approach by now is to connect the output of Export-RecipientPermissions with the output of your system documenting your Active Directory (for example, a snapshot of the concerned directories exported by an identity management system).
 ## 2.3.
 Where can I find the changelog?
-The changelog is located in the `'.\docs'` folder, along with other documents related to Set-OutlookSignatures.
+The changelog is located in the `'.\docs'` folder, along with other documents related to Export-RecipientPermissions.
 ## 2.4.
 How can I contribute, propose a new feature or file a bug?
-If you have an idea for a new feature or have found a problem, please <a href="https://github.com/GruberMarkus/Set-OutlookSignatures/issues" target="_blank">create an issue on GitHub</a>.
+If you have an idea for a new feature or have found a problem, please <a href="https://github.com/GruberMarkus/Export-RecipientPermissions/issues" target="_blank">create an issue on GitHub</a>.

 If you want to contribute code, please have a look at `'.\docs\CONTRIBUTING'` for a rough overview of the proposed process.
 ## 2.5.
 How can I get more script output for troubleshooting?